How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 Instructions Top knot beanie

-1- Place (RST) and sew around beanie top, leaving the bottom open.
+1- Place (RST) and sew around the beanie top, leaving the bottom open.

-2- Follow the same basic instruction from the basic beanie.
+2- Follow the exact basic instructions from the basic beanie.

-3- After pressing the beanie, tie a knot in the top hat tail.
+3- Make a knot in the top hat tail after pressing the beanie.

 Isn’t this adorable!

-2- Turn earns inside out and fold pleats, then pin in place.
+2- Turn ears inside out and fold pleats, then pin them in place.

-You can baste to hold in place or just pin.
+You can baste to hold it in place or just pin.

 3- Place the ears where indicated on the pattern.